OPEN BORDERS documents the Ritsona and Pireaus refugee camps in Greece.

 Read my essay about the experience of volunteering in Ritsona refugee camp.

-Reference: New Zeland Women's Weekly "Life After Fleeing Syria" June 20, 2016 - Read the article
+Read the article in New Zeland Women's Weekly "Life After Fleeing Syria" June 20, 2016